top of page

 Our Vision

-• Parents of children with disabilities had significantly limited knowledge or no knowledge of federally protected parental or student rights and the services available for their children.
+• Likewise, parents had very limited knowledge of federally-protected parental or student rights and the services available for their children.

 Our Story

 African Caribbean American Parents of Children with Disabilities, Inc. (AFCAMP) is funded in part by the U.S. Department of Education.
+In no respect should the content of this website be construed to represent the opinion or position of the Department.

-©2023 Copyright: African Caribbean American Parents of Children with Disabilities, Inc. (AFCAMP)
+©2025 Copyright African Caribbean American Parents of Children with Disabilities, Inc. (AFCAMP)

 AFCAMP-Logo-jrs.jpg